fattorilab/vr-navigation-tasks/Docs/scripts_docs/Scene_creation.md

 </details>

 ### Createtargetsandtrees

 On application start, instantiates (active and visible) a set of trees with a random disposition within the ground area (gameObject) that has this script as component.
 It also provides a method to delete the objects it created.
+(If desired, it is possible to instantiate target objects as well, provided that the Prefab has a component attached that controls the behavior of the target itself)

 <details>
 <summary>Inspect code</summary>